Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Results

 \section{Results}

-This section reports the analysis of how (i) the MOHQA uses the features to solve the POMDP problems; (ii) the MOHQA compares against main baseline DQN, QRDQN+LSTM, REINFORCE and A2C algorithms.
+This section reports the analysis of how (i) learning mechanisms in MOHN compare to those of REINFORCE and DQN; (ii) the MOHN and new loss function enhances the features from DQN to solve the POMDP problems; (iii) the MOHQA compares against DQN, QRDQN+LSTM, REINFORCE, A2C and AMRL in the CT-graph and Malmo benchmarks.